 DAY 6: Thursday - The Black Isle

-Today we head up to the Black Isle, a fertile stretch of arable land surrounded on three sides by the Inner Moray Firth.
+Today we head to the Black Isle, a fertile stretch of arable land surrounded on three sides by the Inner Moray Firth.
 A good day's birding is guaranteed, with a high birdlist accumulated from all the rich habitats we visit.
 There are mudflats and high tide roosts, where wader and wildfowl numbers will be building, with this being a peak time of year for scarcities.
 We check through fields for farmland birds and wader flocks, with Buzzard, Sparrowhawk and Red Kite overhead, keeping the flocks of Yellowhammer, Reed Bunting, Linnet and Tree Sparrow alert.
 We have often seen Merlin too, perching up on bales and fenceposts, waiting for flocks of Meadow Pipits and other passerines to come through.
 We will also visit some superb vantage points for seawatching.
 Depending on the wind direction, anything is possible, with waders, seabirds and seaduck all likely, and perhaps a roaming Skua hassling the terns.

 DAY 7: Friday - The Moray Coast

 September birding along the Moray Coast is particularly enjoyable, as newly arriving winter migrants complement remaining summer visitors.
 This day can easily include Osprey fishing, rafts of Common Eider, Goosander, Red-breasted Merganser, Stonechat, Common and Velvet Scoter, Black and Red-throated Diver, and lots of autumn waders including Turnstone, Bar-tailed Godwit, Knot, Dunlin and Ringed Plover, many still in summer plumage.
-Watch out also for farmland specialities including Corn Bunting, Yellowhammer and Grey Partridge, all still found on this fertile northern coastline.
-Sandwich Tern linger, and Common, Arctic and even Little Tern may still be present too.
-With Auks, Gannet, gulls and more this is a really rewarding day, with all four species of skua possible too.
-We will also search for any rarities or unusual sightings within reach.
+Watch out also for farmland specialities including Corn Bunting, Yellowhammer and Grey Partridge, all found on this fertile northern coastline.
+Sandwich Tern linger, and Common, Arctic and even Little Tern may still be present.
+With Auks, Gannet, gulls and more this is a really rewarding day, with all four species of skua possible.
+We also search for any rarities or unusual sightings within reach.
 In recent years we have seen Pectoral Sandpiper, White-rumped Sandpiper, Great White Egret, Little Gull and more at this time of year.

 DAY 8: Saturday